coryvisi/serverless-pdf-chat/docs/using_sql.md

 |state_machine_name	|Name of the AWS Step Function State Machine definition, assigned at the time InsuranceLake is deployed
 |execution_id	|Unique value assigned to the AWS Step Functions State Machine execution; uniquely identifies the ETL pipeline run
 |source_key	|First and second level folder structure as defined in the Collect bucket in the form `database/table`
-|source_database_name	|AWS Glue Data Catalog database name pointing to the Cleanse bucket on which to run the Spark and Athena SQL by default
+|source_database_name	|Data Catalog database name pointing to the Cleanse bucket on which to run the Spark and Athena SQL by default
-|target_database_name	|AWS Glue Data Catalog database name pointing to the Consume bucket where the Spark SQL results will be written
+|target_database_name	|Data Catalog database name pointing to the Consume bucket where the Spark SQL results will be written
-|table_name	|AWS Glue Data Catalog database name pointing to the common table name used in the Cleanse and Consume databases
+|table_name	|Data Catalog database name pointing to the common table name used in the Cleanse and Consume databases
 |base_file_name	|Name of the source filename as it appears in the Collect bucket
 |p_year	|Value used in the year partition as specified in the AWS Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)
 |p_month	|Value used in the month partition as specified in the AWS Step Functions State Machine input parameters (by default, corresponds to the created date of the source file)